the-sphynx/openwrt/README.md

    packages into package/feeds/

    a.
 You may need to run `./scripts/feeds install libpam` if you see errors about it being missing
+3. Run  `cp diffconfig .confg` to select the proper items in menuconfig automatically.

+4. Run `make defconfig` to import the diffconfig changes into the full blown .config file.

-3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+5. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.

-4. Run `make` to build your firmware.
+6. Run `nohup make -j 2 world &` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.

+   a.
+It will send the ooutput of the make command to nohup.out if you want to `tail nohup.out` for status.

+7. Hit `CTRL+z` in order to run the make job in the background.

+8. Type `bg` to restart that process in the background

+9. Type `jobs` to see the status of the background job.

 ### Related Repositories